-b) Where a case of possible harassment concerns the Principal, the employee concerned may raise the matter in writing with the Chair of Governors or, should she/he prefer and if she/he is a member of a trade union or staff association, she/he may report the grievance to her/his trade union representative or other representative, who may then raise the matter in writing with the Chair of Governors.
+b) Where a case of possible harassment concerns the Principal, the employee concerned may raise the matter in writing with the Chair of Governors or, should they prefer and if they are a member of a trade union or staff association, they may report the grievance to their trade union representative or other representative, who may then raise the matter in writing with the Chair of Governors.
 The Chair of Governors will then arrange for the matter to be referred for consideration to the Governing Body.
 Any appeal would then be considered by the Board of Governors.